BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 - More pods are created to deal with the load
 - The pod will use unallocated resources from the node

 4\.
-What happens when a pod uses memory than the specified limit?
+What happens when a pod uses more memory than the specified limit?

 - The pod is evicted
 - The pod's memory usage is throttled